This Easy Vanilla Cake recipe is a classic and comes together in minutes.

 Have you been too scared to attempt making a cake from scratch?
 Are most cake recipes just too complicated?
 Sick of the strange ingredients in boxed cake mixes?
 Then, stay with me.
 This recipe is for you.

-This has been adapted from a recipe that was given to me years ago by a friend.
-While the original recipe was quite good, it contained more milk which meant it took such a long time to bake.
+This has been adapted from a recipe a friend gave me years ago.
+While the original recipe was quite good, it contained more milk, meaning it took a long time to bake.
 I found that the outside of the cake became overcooked and dry.
-The result of the adaption is a cake that bakes relatively quickly but with all delicious flavors of butter and vanilla.
+The result of the adaption is a cake that bakes relatively quickly but with all the delicious flavors of butter and vanilla which pairs so well with a Vanilla Milkshake.

-For a delicious dessert, make a batch of Strawberry Coulis to serve alongside this cake.
+Make a batch of Strawberry Coulis for a delicious dessert to serve alongside this cake.

 What makes this cake so easy.